Finite-Key Analysis of Quantum Key Distribution with Characterized Devices Using Entropy Accumulation: The Quantum Key Distribution Protocol

 \section{The Quantum Key Distribution Protocol}

 In this section we present the class of entanglement-based (EB) QKD protocols for which we prove security.
 At a high level, there are three related protocols: the QKD protocol for physical implementations (\Cref{prot:physicalDDQKD}), its equivalent virtual QKD protocol (\Cref{prot:DDQKD}) for security proof purposes, and the (also virtual) Entropy Accumulation subprotocol (\Cref{prot:DDEA}), referred to as the EAT subprotocol, to which we apply the EAT to derive a desired entropic bound.
 The virtual QKD protocol requires certain properties so that the EAT subprotocol can be applied to its analysis.
 Of particular importance is that the virtual QKD protocol can be thought of as acting sequentially, i.e.\ the signals are processed round by round, and that the announcements satisfy the Markov chain conditions in \Cref{eq:Markov_cond}.
-The necessary properties of the virtual QKD protocol impose necessary structures on the physical implementation of the protocol so that it is equivalent to the virtual QKD protocol.
+The necessary properties of the virtual QKD protocol impose necessary structures on the physical implementation of the protocol so that it is equivalent to the virtual QKD protocol, where equivalence is in terms of the (quantum) random variables generated as this is what both the EAT and the security proof more generally consider.